amirrezaask/mokhtasar/README.md

 ## Episodes
-0. Hello World and Intro
-1. Basic URL shortning using maps
+- Hello World and Intro ( Basic URL shortning using maps )
+- Commandline interface ( Cobra )
+- Logger and logging in general
-2. Adding http server and REST APIs
+- Adding http server and REST APIs (StdHttp or Echo)
-3. Hexagonal architecture and project structure
+- Hexagonal architecture and project structure
-4. Adding PostgreSQL as persistent storage ( Raw sql )
+- Adding PostgreSQL as persistent storage ( Raw sql )
-5. Adding sqlBoiler as ORM
+- Adding sqlBoiler as ORM
-6. Adding Docker and docker-compose
+- Adding Docker and docker-compose
-7. Adding gitlabci and making a CICD pipeline ?
+- Adding gitlabci and making a CICD pipeline ?
-8. Adding Redis for caching
+- Adding Redis for caching
-9. Adding GRPC
+- Adding GRPC
-10. Adding Nats-streaming as the message broker for async tasks
+- Adding Nats-streaming as the message broker for async tasks